 This bill amends the Freedom of Information Act of 1967 and introduces new provisions regarding the actions of governing bodies in relation to the issuance of bonds.
-Specifically, it establishes that if a circuit court finds a governing body or its member has violated the law concerning bond issuance, the court can only invalidate the action within thirty days of its occurrence.
-If the court's finding occurs after this period, the governing body must remedy the violation within thirty days by providing notice, disclosing the violation at a public meeting, and authorizing the action in question.
-Additionally, the bill imposes a civil penalty of $1,000 on each responsible member of the governing body, which must be paid to the claimant and cannot be satisfied with public funds.
+Specifically, it establishes that if a circuit court finds a governing body or its member has violated the law concerning bond issuance, the court can only invalidate that action within thirty days of its occurrence.
+If the court's finding occurs after this thirty-day period, the governing body must remedy the violation within another thirty days by providing notice, disclosing the violation at a public meeting, and authorizing the action in question at that meeting.

 Statutes affected: Old version SB614 V2 - 4-9-2025 09:23 AM: 25-19-106